-And they digged another well, and strove for that also: and he called the name of it Sitnah....
+And as he passed over Penuel the sun rose upon him, and he halted upon his thigh....
 This passage belongs to the Jacob narratives which demonstrate God's sovereign election overriding human merit and the transformation of a deceiver into Israel, the father of the twelve tribes.
 The Jacob cycle shows how divine purposes advance through flawed individuals whom God graciously transforms.